-LIVING-LEARNING COMMUNITY COURSES FOR FALL 2021
+LIVING-LEARNING COMMUNITY COURSES FOR FALL 2022

-These are the fall courses reserved for students selected to participate in a Living-Learning Community (LLC) at FSU.
+These are the fall courses reserved for students selected to participate in a Living-Learning Community (LLC) at the Tallahassee Campus.
 Academic requirements are different for each LLC, and the following lists include only fall courses.
 General questions may be directed to Dr. Sara Hamon at learncomms-coorddir@fsu.edu.